Your current animation is centered around female sexuality. What was it like to research this topic?

 I became obsessed with trying to figure out what this meant, and it if it was true.
 My friend Rosie referred me to Esther Perel, who I think is one of the most important writers on sexuality today and offered some really useful perspectives.
 I also found inspiring books in strange places, like the Sex and Punishment book which my Dad had left on his coffee table.
 I also did recorded interviews with friends and friends-of-friends, and these interviews informed a lot of the dialogue for the film.
 I also went on a weekend-long Tantra workshop after I moved to California.
 The workshop was taught by Margot Anand, a self-proclaimed ‘orgasmic woman’ who was one of the original few who brought Tantra to the west.
 Margot had some amazing stories and deep wisdom on sexuality.

 After compiling pages of notes and hours of interviews I had a loose narrative thread, but it was a bit dry and I was worried about some very long monologues.
 The book which really brought my whole film into focus was The Hearing Trumpet by Leonora Carrington.
 Leonora Carrington is a surrealist painter and writer with a story of her own.
 She lived and worked with other surrealists such as Andre Breton and Max Ernst in Paris for several years, but during the 2nd World War she was forced to flee to Mexico where helped start the women’s liberation movement.
 The Hearing Trumpet is her most well-known book which is about an elderly woman who is sent to an old people’s home by her family, and gets up to all kinds of mischief while being decidedly opinionated.
-Carrington is a wonderfully visual writer and the surreal, occult imagery in The Hearing Trumpet provided me with the visual cues I needed to finish pre-production on Bloom.
+Carrington is a wonderfully visual writer and the surreal, occult imagery in The Hearing Trumpet provided me with the visual cues I needed to finish pre-production on Gardening.
 It also contains some very long entertaining monologues, so I decided this was not a bad thing.
 These are women with a lot to say.

 What have you discovered about yourself in this process?